-Confucius (孔子, Kōshi) was a Chinese philosopher who lived in China from 551 to 479 BC His teachings, known as Confucianism (儒教, Jukyō), had a profound impact not only in China, but also in Japan.
+Confucius (孔子, Kōshi) was a Chinese philosopher who lived in China from 551 to 479 BC His teachings, known as Confucianism (儒教, Jukyō), had a profound impact not only on China but also on Japan.

-According to the first Japanese writings, it was introduced in Japan via Korea in the year 285 AD.
-Some of the most important Confucian principles are humanity, loyalty, morality and consideration.
+According to early Japanese writings, it was introduced to Japan via Korea in the year 285 AD.
+Some of the most important Confucian principles are humanity, loyalty, morality, and consideration.

 During the Tokugawa Period (1600-1868), Confucianism had its peak of philosophical influence in Japan.
 There was a predominant impact on Japanese society at the time, and its influences can still be felt today.

 In Japan, Confucianism is an important philosophical teaching introduced at the beginning of civilization in Japanese history.
 Unlike Buddhism, which came from India, Confucianism was primarily a distinctly Chinese teaching.